stolostron/search-collector/README.md

 [comment]: # ( Copyright Contributors to the Open Cluster Management project )

-# WORK IN PROGRESS

-We are in the process of enabling this repo for community contribution.
-See wiki [here](https://open-cluster-management.io/concepts/architecture/).

 # Open cluster management - Search collector

 The `search-collector` is part of the search component in Open Cluster Management.
-The [search feature spec](https://github.com/stolostron/search/blob/main/feature-spec/search.md) has an overview of all the search components.
+The [search feature spec](https://github.com/stolostron/search-v2-operator/wiki/Feature-Spec) has an overview of all the search components.

-This process targets any kubernetes cluster to collect data about its configuration resources and computes relationships between those resources.
-Then this data is sent to the [search-aggregator](https://github.com/stolostron/search-aggregator), where it gets indexed in graph format.
+This process targets any kubernetes cluster to collect data about its configuration resources.
+Then this data is sent to the [search-indexer](https://github.com/stolostron/search-indexer), where it is inserted into a relational database.

 ## Data model

-See the [Data model documentation](https://github.com/stolostron/search-collector/blob/pkg/transforms/README.md) for more information.
+See the [Data model documentation](https://github.com/stolostron/search-collector/blob/main/pkg/transforms/README.md) for more information.

+## Features

+Search-collector provides a similar solution as Kubernetes controllers and consists of four main components.

+* **Informer**: queries for resources and watches for updates
+* **Transformer**: extracts data from resources to include in the search index and discovers relationships to other resources
+* **Sender**: syncs state and sends changes to the search-indexer
+* **Reconciler**: merges changes into search-collector internal state

 ## Usage and configuration